tebriel/jira-cli/README.md

 *  Allows user to add a new ticket to different projects
 *  Transitions an issue (shows all available transition states)
 *  Adds a worklog to an issue
+*  Allow searching to be limited by project id

 ## TODO

-*  Allow searching to be limited by project id
+*  PROFIT?

 ## Documentation